lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ---

 This page is a brief to-do list of the main changes to make in order to migrate a site from Lume 1 to Lume 2.
-You have a more detailed description [in the announcement post](https://lume.land/blog/posts/lume-2/).
+There is a more detailed description [in the announcement post](https://lume.land/blog/posts/lume-2/).

 ## Change your (pre)processors